RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - The RC2014 8085 CPU Module builds requires the ACIA Serial Module and use either the IDE Hard Drive Module or the Compact Flash (CF) Module.

+- The RC2014 8085 CPU Module builds requires the UART Serial Module and uses the Compact Flash (CF) Module.

 In the 8085, and 8085CF builds, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

 In the RC2014 PRO and SIO builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware (RTS) flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

+In the 8085 UART build, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 162550 receive buffer.
+Hardware (RTS) flow control of the ACIA is provided.

-The serial interfaces (on the ACIA Serial Module, on the SIO Serial Module, and on the 8085 CPU Module SOD) are configured for __115200 baud 8n2__.
+The serial interfaces (on the ACIA Serial Module, on the SIO Serial Module, on the UART Serial Module, and on the 8085 CPU Module SOD) are configured for __115200 baud 8n2__.

 The IDE Hard Drive Module interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.
 The CF Module can achieve up to 200kB/s throughput at FATFS level, and seems to provide best performance using SD Cards in SD to CF Card Adapters.
 Within CP/M performance is approximately half the FATFS performance, because the CP/M deblocking algorithm requires a double buffer copy process.